 Chorag is a traditional Armenian braided yeast roll.
-Some like sweet chorag; others a bit savory, so the recipe varies from household to household.
+Some like sweet chorag; others a bit savory, so the recipe (and spelling) varies from household to household.

 But whatever your preference, chorag is always served with cheese and strong coffee.

 Some cooks might be a bit intimidated by the intricate shape, but don't be fooled.
 It's a snap.
-Check out the video by clicking Read more! for the recipe.
+Check out our video to see how easy it is.

 ½ lb. unsalted butter